About this listing

 We provide lots of information before and during the visit.
 We have 6 years of experience now and that's told us what's important for guests to know to have a relaxed and interesting stay in Stow.
 We are happy to find specific details for travel plans etc before or during a visit here.
 We are easily contactable by phone or email at any time, as is our friend and neighbour who looks after the house for us.
 She can pop in to meet our guests at any time if there are any problems or queries.

+The new Borders Railway, opened in September 2015, runs from Stow to the centre of Edinburgh (Waverley Station) in 40 minutes.
 The village of Stow has a population of about 400.
 There is a post office / general store, a cafe / gallery, village hall, a medical centre, an all-weather sports ground with tennis court, and a large public park with children's play areas.
 It is a friendly place, nice people.

 Around Stow there are many lovely walks around the village, you can walk as you please over the hills – the only requirement is that you close all gates, are mindful of livestock and take your litter home.
 One example, from the old road on the other side of the valley opposite the house you can walk up the hill to the skyline and follow the old drove road running northwards up the valley – lovely views over the rolling Border hills in all directions.